the-art-of-dev/swtf/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-*Simple format that sevrves it's one and only purpose and that's creating simple tasklist everywhare where you can write plain text*
+*Simple format that sevrves it's one and only purpose and that's creating simple tasklist everywhere where you can write plain text*

 > ⚠️ This project is created to meet the needs of our development team.
 Our main focus won't be on maintainig this project, so there are maybe better solutions to your problems.